ccks2019-ipre/baseline/README.md

 python baseline.py --model test --bag
 ```
 ## Evaluation
 We use f1 score as the basic evaluation metric to measure the performance of systems.
+In our baseline system, we get 0.22 in Sent-track and 0.31 in Bag-Track.
 ## References
 * Lin Y, Shen S, Liu Z, et al. Neural relation extraction with selective attention over instances[C]//Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 2016, 1: 2124-2133.